OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 #### Volume Mounts

-In the [Volumes](#volumes) section we defines the Volume resources that were exposed to the Container resource.
-It is here in the `Volume Mounts` container section that we then map those Volume resources to the Container resource.
+In the [Volumes](#volumes) section we defined the Volume resources that were exposed to the Container resource.
+It is here in the `Volume Mounts` container section that we map those Volume resources to the Container resource.

 Each Volume Mount requires a unique `Name`.

-The `Mount Path` is the path in the Container resource file system where the Volume resource will be mounted e.g. `/data` or `/etc/myapp/config`
+The `Mount Path` is the path in the Container resource file system where the Volume resource will be mounted e.g. `/data` or `/etc/myapp/config`.

 The `Sub Path` field is optional, and can be used to mount a sub directory exposed by the Volume resource.
-This is useful when a single Volume resource is shared between multiple Container resources, because it allows each Container resource to mount a subdirectory specific to itself.
+This is useful when a single Volume resource is shared between multiple Container resources, because it allows each Container resource to mount only the subdirectory it requires.
 For example, and Volume resource may expose a directory structure like:

 ```
  - webserver